Andy Kotelnicki: Kansas

 In 2021, Kotelnicki was hired as the offensive coordinator at the University of Kansas, following head coach Lance Leipold.
 He added more option elements to Kansas' offense to compliment the skillset of starting quarterback Jalon Daniels for the 2022 season, in which the team became bowl-eligible for the first time since 2008.
 During the season, Kotelnicki was nominated for the Broyles Award.
 After the season, he signed a contract extension through the 2027 season that also raised his yearly salary from $500,000 per year to $1 million per year.

 Penn State

 On December 1, 2023, Kotelnicki was hired as the offensive coordinator at Pennsylvania State University (Penn State) under head coach James Franklin.
+In 2024, the Nittany Lions set a single season school-record with 13 wins and reached the College Football Playoff semi-finals.

+Kansas (second stint)

+In 2026, Kotelnicki returned to the University of Kansas as the associate head coach with Lance Leipold.

 Personal life

 Kotelnicki and his wife have two children.

 Kotelnicki's brother, Josh Kotelnicki, is also a football coach and was previously the head coach at the University of Mary.